unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 ### Healthy Endpoint

-For HTTP and HTTPS checks, the endpoint is considered healthy if the TCP connection was established within **ten** seconds and the endpoint returned an HTTP status code of `2xx` or `3xx` within **two** seconds.
+For HTTP and HTTPS checks, Route 53 considers the endpoint healthy if the service establishes a connection within **ten** seconds and the endpoint returns an HTTP status code of `2xx` or `3xx` within **two** seconds.

-For TCP checks, the endpoint status is determined as healthy if the TCP connection was established within **ten** seconds.
+For TCP checks, Route 53 determines the endpoint status is healthy if the service establishes TCP connection within **ten** seconds.

 The timeouts are **hardcoded**.

 ### Monitoring Frequency

-Health checkers in multiple regions are scheduled [independently](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-creating.html#health-checks-creating-values-request-interval) using the same monitoring interval of 30 or 10 seconds ('fast' mode).
+Route 53 schedules health checks in multiple regions [independently](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-creating.html#health-checks-creating-values-request-interval) using the same monitoring interval of 30 or 10 seconds (**Fast** mode).

 * 0.5 requests per second for standard frequency of 30 seconds.
-* 2.0 requests per second for 'fast' frequency of 10 seconds.
+* 2.0 requests per second for **Fast** mode frequency of 10 seconds.

-The individual checkers are not synchronized and the rate at which the requests arrive is uneven.
+Individual checkers are not synchronized, the rate at which requests arrive is uneven.

-Health checks are available for HTTP, HTTPS, and TCP protocols.
+Route 53 supports health checks HTTP, HTTPS, and TCP protocols.

-The endpoint is considered to be in a `Healthy` state when the specified percentage of checkers were able to establish a TCP connection and (for HTTP/S) received a 2xx/3xx response code from the server.
+The services considers the endpoint to be in a `Healthy` state when the specified percentage of checkers establish a TCP connection and (for HTTP/S) received a `2xx`/`3xx` response code from the server.
 The response should also contain the specified keyword if **String Matching** is enabled.

 When specifying paths for HTTP/S endpoints, factor in the increased traffic sent to the target service.
 The monitored URL should not cause excessive load on the server.

 ### HTTPS

-The health checks **cannot** be used to monitor validity of SSL certificates as part of HTTPS endpoint monitoring.
-In particular, they will report `Healthy` status even if the SSL certificate is expired, self-signed, or otherwise invalid.
+Health checks **cannot** be used to monitor validity of SSL certificates as part of HTTPS endpoint monitoring.
+Specifically, the service reports `Healthy` status even if the SSL certificate is expired, self-signed, or otherwise invalid.

 ### Metrics